+Sydney born, Melbourne based, artist Kate McKenzie Lewis’ work is steeped in the Australian landscape.
 Painting and the bush have been two constants in Kate’s life.
-Time spent in Booderee Country (Jervis Bay), Gadubanud lands in the Victorian Otways and Taungarung Country (The Victorian Alps) has given Kate the opportunity to explore the visual intersection of place, process and paint.
+Time spent in Booderee Country (Jervis Bay) and Gadubanud lands in the Victorian Otways has given Kate the opportunity to examine the visual intersection of place, process and paint.

-In 2022 Kate achieved a Masters in Contemporary Art from the VCA, University of Melbourne.
-Since graduation she has continued her journeys into the Australian bush and coast, painting smaller ‘en plein air’ works, as well as larger ‘alla prima’ (in one sitting) pieces back in her Melbourne studio - forever blurring lines between fiction and reality.
+Painting smaller ‘en plein air’ works, as well as larger ‘alla prima’ (in one sitting) pieces back in her Melbourne studio - forever blurring lines between fiction and reality.

-Lewis’ manipulation of perspective, light, colour and scale, piques the viewers curiosity creating an oscillation between imagined moments and real memory.
+Lewis’ manipulation of perspective, light, colour and scale, piques the viewer's curiosity creating an oscillation between imagined moments and real memory.
 Kate's work is transportive; the country she depicts both stirs and subverts the viewer's memory.

 For all enquiries please contact, katelewis4@gmail.com